tdwg/rs.tdwg.org/process/process-vocabulary.md

 Each time a term's metadata is revised, a new version is created.
 The term version IRI is formed by appending the date of issue to the term local name.
 A `hasVersion` relationship is created between the term and its version, and the new version has a `replaces` relationship with the previous version.
 The metadata defining these relationships are generated by the processing script and the definition, usage, and notes are copied from the hand-generated CSV file.

+### 2.2.1 Running the processing script to generate versions

+The "Step 4" cell generates term versions and tables that link those versions to other resources.
+Since many non-TDWG vocabularies do not have explicitly versioned terms, this cell SHOULD NOT be run for term lists of borrowed terms.
+There are some exceptions like Dublin Core terms - for such namespaces, this cell MAY be run if appropriate.

-## 2.2 Revising current term metadata
+## 2.3 Revising current term metadata

 If a term is being revised, its metadata are changed according to the information in the hand-generated CSV file and the last-modified date for that term is updated.
 If the term is new, its record is created and the last-modified date is set to be the same as the created date.

-## 2.3 Asignment of term versions to a new term list version
+## 2.4 Asignment of term versions to a new term list version

 A term list is a group of related terms that share the same namespace part of their IRI.
 As with all TDWG resources, term lists also have versions.
 When a term is changed or added, the new term version is added to a new version of the term list (replacing any older version if necessary).
 If a term is new, it is also added to the existing term list.

+## 2.4.1 Running the processing script to generate current terms and term list metadata

+The "Step 5" cell generates current terms and tables that link those versions to other resources (described in 2.3).
+It also generates metadata for the term list associated with the terms (section 2.4).
+Step 5 MUST be run for all term lists.

+The "Step 6" cell creates a record of the term versions associated with the term list.
+It SHOULD NOT be run for term lists containing borrowed terms unless those terms have versions.
+See the comments on this in section 2.2.1 .

-## 2.4 Proliferation of new versions up the hierarchy
+## 2.5 Proliferation of new versions up the hierarchy

 A new term list version is updated in its parent vocabulary version and a new vocabulary version is updated in its parent standard version.
-A new term list is only added to its parent vocabulary if it represents terms in a namespace that is not already represented in the vocabulary.
+A term list is only added to its parent vocabulary if it represents terms in a namespace that is not already represented in the vocabulary.
+Similarly, vocabularies are only added to a standard if they are new, although new versions of both the vocabulary and standard are recorded.

+### 2.5.1 Running the processing script to generate high level metadata

+The metadata for levels of the hierarchy above the level of term lists is not used by the build scripts for human readable term lists.
+So for that purpose, running the "Step 7" cell is OPTIONAL.
+When putting ratified changes into production, running the "Step 7" cell is REQUIRED.

 # 3 Creating a column header mapping file

 Because the SDS requires particular properties to be included in term metadata, if the template hand-generated CSV file is used without editing the column headers, a template column header mapping file can be used as well.
 The column header mapping file only needs to be modified if additional property columns are added to the template CSV file.
 This may happen if specialty properties such as `tdwgutility:organizedInClass` are added to the required properties.

 Controlled vocabularies contain one or more additional properties that are not found in vocabularies that define properties and classes.
 That includes the controlled value string and may also include a property to indicate that a value has a `broader` relationship to another concept.
-So controlled vocabularies should use the template column header mapping file designed for controlled vocabularies.
+So controlled vocabularies should use one of the template column header mapping file designed for controlled vocabularies.
+Setting the value of `vocab_type` in the configuration section determines whether the mapping template includes mappings for these extra term columns or not.
+See section 2.1.1 for details.

+## 3.1 Modifying the column header mapping file

+If additional property columns were added to the hand-generated CSV file, the mapping file in the current terms directory for that term list (i.e. the directory created having the name set as the value of `database` in the configuration section) must be manually edited.
+The name of the mappling file ends in `-mappings.csv`.

+The order of rows in the mapping file does not matter.
+The first column (`header`) contains the name of the column header in the hand-generated CSV file.
+The second column (`predicate`) contains the abbreviated IRI (also known as CURIE or QName).
+If the namespace abbreviation is different from others already present in this column, check the `namespace.csv` file in the same directory to make sure that the abbreviation is already listed.
+If not, add it to the list of namespace abbreviations and IRIs.
+The third column, which describes the type of the value in the column, MUST have one of the following strings as its value: `iri`, `language`, `datatype`, or `plain`.
+For language-tagged strings, the `attribute` column contains the ISO 639-1 language code used in the tag.
+For datatyped strings, the `attribute` column contains the abbreviated IRI for the datatype.
+If the column in the CSV file contains an unabbreviated full IRI, there is no value in the `value` column of the mapping table.
+If the column in the CSV contains the local name part of the IRI, the `value` column contains full namespace IRI to be prepended to the value from column in the CSV.

+It is also possible to generate a fixed value for all rows in the CSV table.
+See [this page](https://github.com/baskaufs/guid-o-matic/blob/master/use.md#recording-the-column-mappings-from--the-metadata-table-to-rdf-triples) for more details on the format of the mapping file.

 # 4 Term list build script